 I have read about the slit: what is that?

-The slit was originally conceived as a container for dockapps, but which in MXFB is primarily used for the dock.
+The slit was originally conceived as a container for dockapps, but in MXFB it is primarily used for the dock.
 It can be located at various locations on the desktop:

 TopLeft, TopCenter, TopRight